 In their hunger for a single statistic to measure risk, however, they forget a fundamental principle: It is better to be approximately right than precisely wrong.

 Warren Buffett and Charlie Munger have built a literal fortune on the premise of investing only in things they understand well and with a healthy margin of safety.
 They stay away from what they don’t understand and situations where they need to be exactly right.

-I think this is good general life advice – to beware things you can’t reason about and to avoid situations with no room for error.
+I believe that is good life advice in gneral – to beware things you can’t reason about and to avoid situations with no room for error.

 Corollary: work hard to improve your ability to reason clearly about things you care about.

 Warren E. Buffett, Letter to the Shareholders of Berkshire Hathaway Inc., http://www.berkshirehathaway.com/letters/1993.html ()